razibmustafiz/COVID-19-X-Ray-Detector-iOS/README.md

 ---
 services: cognitive-services,custom-vision
 platforms: Objective-C, iOS
-author: kojiw
+author: Razib Mustafiz
 ---

-# Sample iOS application for CoreML models exported from Custom Vision Service
+# COVID-19 Chest X-Ray Detector: A Real-time iOS Application

+This repository contains the project file needed to compile the iOS application for a Realtime Smartphone based COVID-19 chest X-Ray detector.
+You can download the project folder to your MAC and than load it to your Xcode environment.
+This iOS project contains Tensorflow CNN model trained on thousands of X-Ray data from well curated and trusted repositories.It is trained to detect COVID-19 Chest X-Ray from Normal and Normal Viral Pneumonia infected Chest X-Ray images.

+This Mobile Application version of the COVID-19 detection system is a lightweight inference system designed to be used in a rural area where internet connection is not reliable or not available at all.
+Server dependent application architecture is not an ideal solution in this circumstances.
+That’s why we came up with a solution where AI engine will run locally in the Mobile device and will do real time X-Ray image prediction with its on device hardware.
+However, prediction result will greatly very with device’s camera quality and processor power since the AI engine runs locally.
+We suggest to use not less than iPhone 7.

+This is a Research project and is not intended to use in real life scenario.Further studies and experimentation required for practical application.

-This sample application demonstrates how to take a model exported from the [Custom Vision Service](https://www.customvision.ai) in the CoreML format and add it to an application for real-time image classification.
+This iOS application demonstrates how to take a trained model exported from the [Custom Vision Service](https://www.customvision.ai) in the CoreML format and add it to an application for real-time image classification.

 ## Getting Started